Archmonger/Blackberry-Themes/README.md

 Sofa and Cloud made by [Smashicons](https://www.flaticon.com/authors/smashicons) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Video Camera and Support made by [Good Ware](https://www.flaticon.com/authors/good-ware) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Wireless connection made by [srip](https://www.flaticon.com/authors/srip) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
-Toolbox made by [itim2101](https://www.flaticon.com/authors/itim2101) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
+Toolbox and Desktop Computer made by [itim2101](https://www.flaticon.com/authors/itim2101) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Cog and Cogs made by [fontawesome](https://fontawesome.com/) from www.fontawesome.com is licensed by [CC 4.0 BY](https://creativecommons.org/licenses/by/4.0/)<br/>
 Blur Light and Blur Noise made by [Plex](https://www.plex.tv/)<br/>
 All logos found within `Archmonger/Blackberry-Flat/Icons` belong to their respective owners and Archmonger does not claim copyright or ownership of these logos.
 Archmonger claims no affiliation to the services, repositories, teams, groups, and/or companies referenced within `Archmonger/Blackberry-Flat`.<br/>